Course Materials

 The JADE case is a great exercise.
 I use it for all my classes as the case study that the students should do.
 There are lots of ways the students can think about the model.
 And, this is pretty representative of a full scale project.

-Here is the notebook.
+Here is the Colab version or the Jupyter notebook version.
 Note that there is another table to manipulate– a table that sets the production limits for different products at different plants.

 Chapter 10 Material